Patron Code of Conduct

 - Solicitation of funds, distribution of literature, or sale of goods is forbidden, except by permission of the library director or other staff designated by the library director.
 Posted notices are limited to those submitted by non-profit organizations.

-- Use of any tobacco products or other drugs in the Library is prohibited.
+- Use of any tobacco products or other drugs, including but not limited to, e-cigarettes in the library is prohibited.

 - Food and drink are not permitted at the computer stations.